csqui/resurgent-river/README.md

 We have installed the following Beats on these machines: filebeat and metricbeat.

-These Beats allow us to collect the following information from each machine: Filebeat collects log data and sends it to either Elasticsearch or Logstash where the logs are indexed and put in an easy to search and read format.
+These Beats allow us to collect information from each machine.
+Filebeat collects log data and sends it to either Elasticsearch or Logstash where the logs are indexed and put in an easy to search and read format.
 We could expect to see log data specifying what activities have been done on a given machine.
 Metricbeat allows us to collect information about the metrics of the OS and send that information to Elasticsearch or Logstash as well, again where the data can be viewed easily.
 Metricbeat can be expected to show information about different operating systems and their status.

 ### Using the Playbook